supernova37452/418Project-MoneyMapping/LOANS_README.md

 The loan data reveals that Chicago's small business financing landscape has significant equity gaps that grants alone cannot solve.

+# Part 4: Machine Learning Analysis - Predicting Loan Access

+We used machine learning to test whether neighborhood demographics can PREDICT loan access.
+If demographics strongly predict loans, this confirms systematic patterns rather than random variation.

+# Models Used:

+Linear Regression → finds straight-line relationships between demographics and loan access Random Forest → more complex model that can detect non-linear patterns, uses 100 decision trees

+# Dataset:

+76 neighborhoods with complete data
+Features: 9 demographic variables (race shares, income, homeownership by race)
+Target: loans per 1,000 households
+Split: 80% training (60 neighborhoods), 20% testing (16 neighborhoods)

+# Model Performance:

+Random Forest:
+R² = 0.684 → demographics explain 68.4% of the variance in loan access
+RMSE = 12.54 loans per 1k HH
+MAE = 10.04 loans per 1k HH

+Linear Regression:
+R² = 0.472 → demographics explain 47.2% of the variance
+RMSE = 16.21 loans per 1k HH
+MAE = 12.86 loans per 1k HH

+Random Forest performs better, meaning complex demographic patterns (not just simple linear relationships) drive loan access.

+# What this means:

+If you give a computer ONLY the racial composition and income of a Chicago neighborhood, it can predict small business loan access with ~70% accuracy.
+This is NOT random.
+This is NOT noise.

+This level of predictability means loan disparities are SYSTEMATIC and STRUCTURAL, not due to chance or individual business characteristics alone.

+# Most Important Features (Random Forest):

+asian_hh_share → 45.7% importance (most predictive feature)
+ami_shr (income) → 20.2% importance
+white_hh_share → 8.7% importance
+black_hh_share → 7.0% importance
+black_own_shr → 5.1% importance
+white_own_shr → 4.8% importance

+Income and racial composition together account for ~75% of the model's predictive power.

+# Understanding the Visualizations:

+Visualization 1: Feature Importance
+Left side (Linear Regression): Shows which features have positive (blue) vs negative (coral) effects on loan access.
+Negative coefficients for all household share variables due to multicollinearity (they sum to 1), but ownership shares show the true relationships.

+Right side (Random Forest): Shows which features matter most for predictions.
+Asian household share dominates (45.7%), followed by income (20.2%).
+This doesn't mean causation, but shows these variables carry the most information for predicting loan access.

+Visualization 2: Predictions vs Actual
+Left (Linear Regression R²=0.472): Each dot is a neighborhood.
+X-axis = actual loans, Y-axis = predicted loans.
+Red line = perfect predictions.
+Points cluster around the line, showing decent predictions but with some scatter.

+Right (Random Forest R²=0.684): Much tighter clustering around the red line, meaning better predictions.
+The model correctly identifies which neighborhoods will have high vs low loan access based ONLY on demographics.

+# What This Tells Us:

+1. Loan access is HIGHLY PREDICTABLE from demographics (68% accuracy)
+2. This confirms systematic disparities, not random patterns
+3. Income and race together are the strongest predictors
+4. The patterns are measurable, consistent, and quantifiable
+5. These results suggest persistent effects of historical redlining and current lending discrimination

+For comparison: grant coverage was NOT predictable from demographics (correlation ~0).
+This shows grants are neutral while loans show systematic bias.

 # Next Steps

 1. Compare loan + grant access together by community area to identify neighborhoods facing dual barriers